 She continued painting into her later years.
 Her daughter Helga Ancher, also a painter, preserved much of her mother’s work and ensured its place in Danish art history.

-Conclusion and FAQs About Anna Ancher
+Conclusion About Anna Ancher

 Anna Ancher is now considered to be one of the Skagen painters who made a lasting contribution to Danish art.
 Her work is held in major collections, including the Statens Museum for Kunst and the Skagens Museum.
 She is featured on the front side of the DKK1000 banknote, alongside Michael.